 Early help might be simple pastoral support and something the school is able to address with parents so that the child's needs are met quickly and easily.
 The school will keep a record of any such help to record clear targets, actions for all parties including parents and progress, using Pathway to Change documentation as appropriate.
-Early help paperwork is available for schools/ settings to use in order to support families prior to the requirement of formalised early help being initiated.
+Early help paperwork is available for schools/settings to use in order to support families prior to the requirement of formalised early help being initiated.
 Warwickshire's Spectrum of Support document will enable practitioners to understand the level of needs presented by families and what support may be required.
-The document can be found here.
+The document can be found <a href="https://example.com/here-enable-com/here-enab the family require by working WITH them, through the use of a coordinated assessment.
+The Early Help Pathway to Change aims to prevent the child's needs escalating to a point where intervention would be required via a statutory assessment under the Children Act 1989.
+Practitioners should seek to reassure Children and Families that this approach is designed to prevent needs from escalating and should be looked on as a positive and proactive way of addressing needs early in partnership with the family.